Denoising diffusion probabilistic models for probabilistic energy forecasting: Assessment framework

-The QS, also known as the pinball loss score, complements the CRPS.
-It provides detailed information about the forecast quality at specific probability levels, \textit{i.e.}, over-forecasting or under-forecasting, and particularly those related to the tails of the predictive distribution \cite{lauret2019verification}.
-It is negatively oriented and assigns asymmetric weights to negative and positive errors for each quantile.
+The QS, known as the pinball loss score, provides details about the forecast quality at specific quantiles, \textit{i.e.}, over-forecasting or under-forecasting, particularly those related to the tails of the distribution considered \cite{lauret2019verification}.
+It assigns asymmetric weights to negative and positive errors for each quantile.
+The lower the QS, the more accurate the quantile forecast.
+Thus, it complements the CRPS.
 For a given day $d$ of the testing set, the QS is computed for 99 quantiles (1, 2, ..., 99-th quantile).
 Then, it is averaged over 24 periods, the entire testing set, and all quantiles.

-The ES is the most commonly used scoring rule when a finite number of trajectories represents distributions.
-It is a multivariate generalization of the CRPS and has been formulated and introduced by \cite{gneiting2007strictly}.
-The ES is proper and negatively oriented, \textit{i.e.}, a lower score represents a better forecast.
+The CRPS forms a particular case of a very general type of scoring rule, the ES, which is a multivariate generalization formulated and introduced by \cite{gneiting2007strictly}.
+The ES is the most commonly used metric to assess a finite number of scenarios modeling a distribution.
+Like CRPS and QS, the ES is proper and negatively oriented, \textit{i.e.}, a lower score represents a better forecast.
 It evaluates forecasts relying on marginals with correct variances but biased means.
-The ES is computed using its estimator provided by \cite{gneiting2008assessing} for each day of the testing test and is averaged.
+In this study, the ES is computed by the estimator provided by \cite{gneiting2008assessing} for each day of the testing test and is averaged.

-Unfortunately, the ability of the ES to detect incorrectly specified correlations between the components of the multivariate quantity is limited.
-Thus, an alternative class of proper scoring rules based on the geostatistical concept of variograms is proposed by \cite{scheuerer2015variogram}, which captures correlations between multivariate components.
-It is computed for each day of the testing set and averaged.
+However, the ES needs to be improved in detecting erroneously specified correlations between the marginals of the multivariate quantity.
+Therefore, the study \cite{scheuerer2015variogram} proposed the VS, which captures correlations between multivariate components based on the geostatistical concept of variograms.
+Similarly to the ES, it is computed for each day of the testing set and averaged.